Postdoctoral FellowsWhat is a Biological Sciences Division (BSD) Postdoctoral Fellow?

 All PDFs receive the Supplemental Stipend.
 For fellowships that do not include funds for health insurance coverage, the supplemental stipend is $8,500 (as of July 1, 2016).
 For fellowships that already include funds for health insurance coverage the supplemental stipend is $1,800 (as of July 1, 2016).

 Garnett-Powers and Associates administers benefits for postdoctoral scholars, fellows and visiting scholars.
 PDFs are required to enroll in health insurance.
 Garnett-Powers also offers dental and vision insurance, and life insurance.
-See the benefits page or Garnett-Powers and Associates for details.
+See Garnett-Powers and Associates for details.

 Payment Method for Coverage not provided by the University of Chicago